lifeisstillgood/softwaremind/docs/newbook/coders_are_the_new_managers.rst

 the worlds largest companies grew in size and reach.
 Globalisation became not just how things were traded but how companies operated.

-(link: accountancy - the non softwaremethods of control, superseeded by direct measurement)

 Adn Software happened.
 The actual work in Google is done by CPUs and GPUs.
 The people who marshall and supervise and direct and organise the workers are the people committing the code.

+What is left out of GOogles 8 rules is how is what the team is working on decided who decides what they get paid and what they produce?

+Resource Allocation matters.
+Lets look at Haier

+(link: accountancy - the non softwaremethods of control, superseeded by direct measurement)

+To me Middle management is now the job of the coder, the CPUs job is working.
+Operations is the planning of data centre growth.
+Straegic decisions about 1 GW data centres matter.

+But the finl decision, the sign off on the big spends, that is still "management" as meant by Drucker.
+And it is sorely in need of democracy.
+But it is being disaggegated.

 Disaggregation of management